WhiteheadLab/2018-setacna-rnaseq/jetstream/boot.md

 # Booting a Jetstream Computer Instance for your use!

 What we're going to do here is walk through starting up a computer (an "instance") on the Jetstream service.
-* Jetstream is run by NSF and provides elastic cloud computing services.
+* Jetstream is run by [XSEDE, an NSF-funded program](https://www.xsede.org/about/what-we-do), and provides elastic cloud computing services.
 * "Cloud" computing is a fancy word for being allowed to temporarily use someone else's computer somewhere else with full administrative privaleges to install whatever software we want.
 * Sometimes we need to use computing resources that are larger than our personal computers.
 Cloud computing lets us decide how much capacity we want to be using.